vaadin/web-components/packages/vaadin-upload/README.md

 [<img src="https://raw.githubusercontent.com/vaadin/vaadin-upload/master/docs/img/vaadin-upload-overview.png" alt="Screenshot of vaadin-upload" width="723" />](https://vaadin.com/elements/-/element/vaadin-upload)

-## Contributing
+## Running demos and tests in browser

 1. Fork the `vaadin-upload` repository and clone it locally.

 1. Make sure you have [npm](https://www.npmjs.com/) installed.

-1. When in the `vaadin-upload` directory, run `npm install` to install dependencies.

-## Running demos and tests in browser

-1. Install [polymer-cli](https://www.npmjs.com/package/polymer-cli): `npm install -g polymer-cli`

-1. When in the `vaadin-upload` directory, run `polymer install --variants` to install Bower dependencies
+1. When in the `vaadin-upload` directory, run `npm install` and then `polymer install --variants` to install dependencies.

 1. Run `polymer serve`, after that you will be able to access: